8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 Diet change is going well.

 I've stepped back the anti-inflammatories to be around every other day.
 I've also started looking into seeing a chiropractor, physical therapist, or both as my awareness of the pain in the toe is still there; just from switching to taking the anti-inflammatories every other day.

+## Buying funds at Vanguard

+Vanguard sent a notice through their app, which indicated that the dollar-based (fractional shares) functionality was rolled out to all investors.

+When you place your buy order, you can pick number of shares or a dollar amount.
+Then for the order type, choose Market.

+Using a market order for a specified dollar amount results in dollar-based ordering (including the potential for fractional shares).

+I was silently opted in to the pilot program and started using it a lot before switching to the latest iteration described and linked to in the introduction.
+For market orders, I'll be taking advantage of the dollar-based investing; for limit orders, you can't, because you are specifying the number of shares and the highest price you're willing to pay.

 ## Spreadsheet update